 Don’t be that super proactive person (only) on social media

-What makes brands vulnerable?: Not have gone through the process of developing taglines.
+What makes brands vulnerable?
+The answer is not having gone through the process of developing taglines.
 Their inability to pave out in cement what they stand for.
 A huge part of working with your brand is to get these things developed.

-Your brand lives inside people’s head, and it might mean something else than you imagine.
+Your brand lives inside people’s heads and it might mean so much more to them than you imagine.

-Your taglines can help direct the brand, so you have some control of what you stand for, being inside of people’s heads and all. r.
+Your taglines can help direct the brand.
+You have some control of what you stand for, being inside of people’s heads and all. r.
 It’s a way for people to get to know you better, and it’s a way for your brand not to be indifferent or simply not stand out from the competitors because you’re too ‘vanilla.’

-Great taglines are sentences that add a sudden kind of ‘oommpff’ to a brand.
+Great taglines are sentences that add a sudden kind of ‘oompf’ to a brand.
 It’s what differentiates.
-Depending on what industry you’re in, your taglines could be world-revolutionary.
-They could also be an off-spin of ‘having the customer in focus’ (which a lot of companies uses as a tagline, but it’s a given in the contemporary business world).
+Depending on what industry you’re in, it could be world-revolutionary.
+They could also be an off-spin of ‘having the customer in focus’ (which a lot of companies use as a tagline, but it’s a given in the contemporary business world).
 It depends on your industry and how you want to position yourself.
 I would love to have a business world where more people spoke in taglines.
 It’s short, sweet, and it makes a whole lot of difference in your personal business world.

 Here are some examples of company taglines that might help you come up with an idea of your own.